Picking a culinary school is a big decision, and not all programs offer the same experience, training or esteem.

 Not every culinary career is in the kitchen.

-Strong programs prepare students for a range of roles, including hospitality management, media, food styling, R&D and entrepreneurship — and offer career services to support those paths.
+Strong programs prepare students for a range of roles, including hospitality management, media, food styling, R&D and entrepreneurship — and they offer career services to support those paths.

 Connections matter.